microsoft/fluentui/specs/Menu.md

 The MenuSection is also a useful component to declare different selection groups (checkbox/radio) in a `MenuList`.

+### MenuDivider

+Creates a divider element in the `MenuList` with correct HTML and aria semantics for divider.
+Intention is to use this internally within `MenuList` and `MenuSection` and avoid explicit uses of dividers to ensure correct HTML and aria semantics.

 ### MenuItem

 As the name infers